Plumbing Terms to Know: Piping Terms

 Don’t know a Schedule 40 PVC pipe from a Schedule 80 PVC pipe?
 Or maybe you need to brush up on the different uses for flexible copper pipes as opposed to rigid copper piping.
-Well, you’ve come to the right place.
-Whether you are researching for a home improvement or expansion project, or you need to conduct repairs for drain lines or other broken pipes, here is a glossary of some various types of piping has a handy guide.
+If wall thickness, inside diameter and outside diameter and the plethora of abbreviations used in the industry are all confusing to you, well, you’ve come to the right place.
+Whether you are researching for a home improvement or expansion project, or you need to conduct repairs for drain lines or other broken pipes, here is a glossary of various types of piping as a handy guide.

 - Copper Pipe: Used for water supply systems, this is more durable than plastic piping, and it even fights corrosion.
 Copper pipes are either flexible or rigid.

 - Flange: a ring, rib, rim or edge that is a projection.
 There are many types of flanges, such as blind flanges, companion flanges, lap joint flange, reducing flange, slip-on flange, socket weld flange, threaded flange or a welding-neck flange.
 All of these are designed to join the pieces of pipe or sections of pipe, pipe joints, and more.

 - Flexible Copper Pipes: are generally used for appliances such as dishwashers, feeding water through a more supple form of copper.
 As it is pliable, it can get warped.
 To fix this, you have to cut out the twisted portion and put in a new piece through soldering or compression fittings.

 - Galvanized Steel Pipe: You can find this piping in older houses, for water supply and branch drain lines.
 While these pipes are tough, you can’t expect them to last longer than 50 years.